 - Matsusaka Beef from Matsusakagyu Yakiniku M – Prepare yourself for Matsusakagyu’s steaks.
 If you haven’t tried the beautifully marbled Wagyu beef of Japan yet, this is the place to go.

 Also See: Pablo Classic Cheese Tarts in Osaka

 Best Places to Shop in Osaka

-- Kita District – If Dotonbori is the busiest part of Osaka at night, Kita takes the spotlight in the morning.
+- Kita District – If Dotonbori is the busiest part of Osaka at night, Kita takes the morning’s spotlight.
 The district is s a shopper’s paradise.
-The Tenjimbashi-suji Shopping Street is one place that people commonly go to, as the 2.6-kilometer arcade offers anything ranging from souvenir shops to aesthetic cafés.
+Tenjimbashi-suji Shopping Street is one place people commonly go to, as the 2.6-kilometer arcade offers anything ranging from souvenir shops to aesthetic cafés.
 Also in the district is a 106-meter high Ferris wheel, the Museum of Oriental Ceramics, and parks.

 - Shinsaibashisuji Shopping Street – This street has been around since the Edo Period (1603 to 1868), so there is no reason to leave this out of your itinerary.
 If you are a huge fan of Japanese culture, you can get your very own kimono and traditional footwear here for the best prices.

 - Tennoji Area – Having seven malls is not the only reason why Tennoji is one of the best places to shop in Osaka.
 There are many fun places to visit here as well, like Abeno Harukas skyscraper and Shitennoji Temple.

 - Bringing along your own WiFi is the best option for communication, especially if you are a tourist.
 Smart Travel WiFi offers international roaming data packages for as low as Php 390 per day and up to 42 Mbps LTE speeds.
 This is offered not only in Japan but also in most countries as well.

 - Visit Osaka in the last week of March to April if you want to catch Cherry Blossom Season in Osaka.